adrianaherrera24/CleaningDataCourse/README.md

  run_analysis.R => code with all logic created for this assignment.

- codebook => variables and code explanation
+ codebook.md => variables and code explanation

  Main topics for this assigment:
 	Merge data, reading/write data and aggregate functions.